CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 - Create your own key pair in the AWS EC2 console
 - Launch an instance of the Launch Pad EC2 that uses your key pair
-- Modify the value of the 'appd_aws_eks_ssh_public_key' variable in the 'create_eks_cluster.sh' script found in */home/ec2-user/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube* so the value is the name of the key pair you created in the AWS EC2 console
+- Modify the value of the 'appd_aws_eks_ssh_public_key' variable in the 'create_eks_cluster.sh' script found in */home/ec2-user/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube* so the value is the name of the key pair you created in the AWS EC2 console on your AWS instance after the GIT packages have been cloned — they are not there initially

 <br>
 You will use the user name ec2-user with no password to SSH into the Launch Pad EC2 instance,